History of women in the United States: South

 Although middle class urban women were well-organized supporters of suffrage, the rural areas of the South were hostile.
 The state legislatures ignored efforts to let women vote in local elections.
-Georgia not only refused to ratify the Federal 19th Amendment, but took pride in being the first to reject it.
+Georgia not only refused to ratify the Federal Nineteenth Amendment, but took pride in being the first to reject it.
 The Amendment passed nationally and Georgia women gained the right to vote in 1920.
 However, black women, as well as black men, continued to face substantial barriers designed to prevent black Americans from voting until the passage of the federal Voting Rights Act of 1965 enforced their constitutional rights.

 The woman's reform movement flourished in cities; however the South was still heavily rural before 1945.
 In Dallas, Texas, women reformers did much to establish the fundamental elements of the social structure of the city, focusing their energies on families, schools, and churches during the city's pioneer days.
 Many of the organizations which created a modern urban scene were founded and led by middle-class women.
 Through voluntary organizations and club work, they connected their city to national cultural and social trends.
 By the 1880s women in temperance and suffrage movements shifted the boundaries between private and public life in Dallas by pushing their way into politics in the name of social issues.

 During 1913–19, advocates of woman suffrage in Dallas drew on the educational and advertising techniques of the national parties and the lobbying tactics of the women's club movement.
 They also tapped into popular culture, successfully using popular symbolism and traditional ideals to adapt community festivals and social gatherings to the task of political persuasion.
 The Dallas Equal Suffrage Association developed a suffrage campaign based on social values and community standards.
 Community and social occasions served as recruiting opportunities for the suffrage cause, blunting its radical implications with the familiarity of customary events and dressing it in the values of traditional female behavior, especially propriety.

 Black female reformers usually operated separately.
 Juanita Craft was a leader in the Texas civil rights movement through the Dallas NAACP.
 She focused on working with black youths, organizing them as the vanguard in protests against segregation practices in Texas.